podio/podio-android/README.md

 Apart from above Android requirements, the SDK also uses the [Android Volley](https://android.googlesource.com/platform/frameworks/volley/) framework for the network traffic and the [Google Gson](https://code.google.com/p/google-gson/) library for parsing JSON.
 Both dependencies are included as pre-build jar files in the Podio SDK project sources.

+The test project is using the [NanoHTTPD](http://nanohttpd.com/) web server for mocking the Internet on the test target.

 The Podio SDK for Android is currently in a very early development stage where the entire feature set has not yet been fully implemented.
 We are working very actively on making it feature complete within the near future.

 ## Integrate with your Android project ##
 The project is currently made available as raw source code.
-You can get the source by cloning the git repository like this: `git clone git@github.com:podio/android-sdk.git`.
+You can get the source by cloning the git repository like this: `git clone git@github.com:podio/podio-android.git`.

 Your options of integration from here on are as wide as the Android framework enables: You can e.g. choose to import the cloned source as an Android Library Project or build a JAR file out of it (don't forget to manually add the Volley and Gson jars as they are not included in the podio-sdk JAR) and add it to your projects `libs` folder.